Channels¶

 It means

-that the life of parameters passed by params
+that the life of parameters passed by params must be longer that

-the function calling chan_send
+the function calling chan_send,

 usually implying dynamic memory because